Skip to content

 WARNING

-This API is subject to change in the next major release where changes will most likely not be applied automatically anymore.
+This API is subject to change in the next major release where changes will not be applied automatically anymore.

 Though, there are cases where you want to take control of changes and apply them manually after some processing and validations for example.